-Finish by providing proof of your expertise: (Nationally certified by North Coast TAFE, Accredited by Integrated Care & Management Training; Clients include Surry Hills Café).
+Finish by providing proof of your expertise: (Nationally certified by TAFE NSW North Region, Accredited by Integrated Care & Management Training; Clients include Surry Hills Café).

 - Personal Trainer who helps clients to increase their fitness and strength.
-Nationally certified by North Coast TAFE.
+Nationally certified by TAFE NSW North Region.